ceedee666/online-lecture-setup/README.md

 script for the recording.

 #### Miro
 I use Miro for all the parts where I want to build some visualisation on the screen.
 I usually prepare the visualisation before.
 During the recording I use the Miro app on my iPad to move parts of the visualisation into the Miro board area that I record.
 This enables me to not use my un-decipherable hand writing 😉

+# Software for Teaching

+In the past month I experimented heavily with different software tools during live lectures.
+For me the following tools work very well:

+* [Zoom](zoom.us/) breakout rooms to enable group discussions and collaboration.
+* [Miro](https://miro.com/app/) as a collaborative white board.
+* [Padlet](https://padlet.com/) as a collaboration tool when the extensive features of Miro ar not required.
+* [Tweetback](https://tweedback.de/) for live chat and discussions.
+Near zero setup.
+Very useful to allow questions in large lectures.
+* [Quizizz](https://quizizz.com/) for live quizzes and homework.

+The semester schedule of my [lecture on information systems](https://drumm.sh/is) gives a nice overview how all these tools work together to create engaging online lectures.